MaximilianoChahla/frosty-app/README.md

 pip install -r requirements.txt
 ```

-- Notes:
+## Notes
-    - We use a python version 3.10 or greater.
+- The python version recommended is python 3.10 or greater.

 ## Troubleshooting pyarrow related issues
 - If you do not have `pyarrow` installed, you do not need to install it yourself; installing `Snowpark` automatically installs the appropriate version.